codeforbtv/docs/local-cloud-proposal.md

 The Civic Cloud Collaborative will break its work into three phases.
 Phase 1 (pilot) will be made possible by volunteers, equipment donations, and service donations.
 Phase 2 (implement) will involve seed money to compensate for the staff time of contributing organizations and any additional capital expenses.
 Phase 3 (sustain) will focus on finding sustainable funding sources and defining the governance structure for the Civic Cloud Collaborative.

+While there are no set timelines, the Civic Cloud Collaborative would begin phase 1 with the goal of ultimately completing phase 3.
+While phase 1 has some limited value to the community, its main value is as a stepping stone to phase 2.
+Phase 2 will start to deliver significant value to the community.
+Phase 3 will ensure that this value can be sustained and expanded.

 #### Phase 1: Pilot

 This phase will be bootstrapped by volunteers and donations.
 All of the physical infrastructure necessary for phase 1 has been acquired by the Civic Cloud Collaborative.
 This includes: